-Independently of why you are doing the pilgrim route, you can arrange a low-cost experience on the way to Santiago or luxury experience.
-Both options are valid, but they will have completely different budgets.
-Next, we plan some questions about it, to help you define it.
+Independently of why you would make a pilgrimage, you can organize a low-cost experience on the Camino de Santiago or a luxury experience.
+Both options are valid, but the price of doing the Camino de Santiago will be completely different.
+Here are some questions to help you decide what you want.

 Where will you sleep on the Camino de Santiago?